ioannisPApapadopoulos/fir3dab/README.md

 This deflated-barrier library implements the deflated barrier method of Papadopoulos, Farrell and Surowiec in Firedrake.
 The original implementation based on FEniCS can be found at https://bitbucket.org/papadopoulos/deflatedbarrier/.

-The objective is to compute multiple minima of topology optimization problems which are non-convex, PDE & box-constrained optimization problems.
-This particular implementation focuses on developing preconditioners for the deflated barrier method linear systems that arise.
+The objective is to compute multiple minima of topology optimization problems which are nonconvex, infinite-dimensional, PDE & box-constrained optimization problems.
+This particular implementation focuses on developing preconditioners for the linear systems that arise during the application of the deflated barrier method.

 ### Dependencies and installation ###